YiyangLi/learn-passport-jwt/readme.md

 }
 ```

+## API Docs
+It's recommended to include an OpenAPI 3.0 under [docs](/docs/).
+GET `/api/v1/users` get all users
+POST `/api/v1/users` Create a new user
+PUT `/api/v1/users/:userId` Update a user
+DELETE `/api/v1/users/:userId` Delete a user

+[A postman collection](/docs/learn-passport.postman_collection.json) is added for sample inputs.
+The integration tests may help.

 ## Bootstrap
 You are encouraged to use `docker-compose up -d` to run mongoDB in a docker-container.
 There is a *SQL-Migration* included in [mongo](/mongo/init.json) used to seed data.